Skip to main content

 through out-of-pocket maximums that limit your annual costs.

-Lineage is pleased to offer three Preferred Provider Organization (PPO) plans through UnitedHealthcare.
+Lineage is pleased to offer two Preferred Provider Organization (PPO) plans and a High Deductible Health Plan (HDHP) with Health Savings Account (HSA) through UnitedHealthcare.
 PPO plans have a network of providers and do not require a primary care provider (PCP) referral to see a specialist, giving you more flexibility to choose the providers you prefer to visit for care.
 With a PPO plan, you can save money by using doctors in the plan’s network.

 If you are a Lineage team member whose work location and residence is in California, you may also have the option to enroll in the Kaiser Permanente Deductible Health Maintenance Organization (DHMO) plan.